-The detailed business case, due to be completed this year, will look at the strategic, economic, commercial, financial and management aspects of developing the Peacocke growth area.
+The detailed business case looks at the strategic, economic, commercial, financial and management aspects of developing the Peacocke growth area.

 The financial case will thoroughly look into the effect the HIF will have on the Council's books and how the loan could be repaid, including any other, new or revised revenue options.

-The Council will also engage with developers to have signed agreements confirming funding contributions towards the cost of the bridge, roads and pipes, and plans for delivering the housing end of the project.
+The Council are also engaging with developers to have signed agreements confirming funding contributions towards the cost of the bridge, roads and pipes, and plans for delivering the housing end of the project.